 Dance has long been a subject explored by many of the world’s most respected artists.
 And why wouldn’t it be?
 This form of expression has played an important role in human life for thousands of years — from early participatory dance, to performance dance as we know it today.

 With its unique ability to unite, inspire and capture the imagination, it's no wonder that the essence of dance has been such a profound source of inspiration for artists throughout the ages, who would attempt to document or capture it within their famed works.
-Join us as we showcase some of our favourite historical works of art centred around our favourite subject of dance.
+From paintings ballet dancers to iconic dancer portraits, join us as we showcase some of our favourite historical works of art centred around our favourite subject of dance.

 Lola de Valence - Édouard Manet (1862)